by Rev. Randy Asburry

 Then, in stanza 3, the statement “Behold, behold your King!” takes on the ironic note of Pontius Pilate’s utterance as he hands Jesus over to crucifixion.
 The joys of Palm Sunday have faded.
 The thorn replaces the bloom and leaf.
 “The soldiers mock, the rabble cries, The streets with tumult ring.”
 The cheery joys of Palm Sunday quickly transform into the jeering, chaotic din of Good Friday.
 What beautiful poetry!

-But the genuine climax and meaning of the line comes out fully in stanza 4, as “heaven’s rafters ring” and as “all the ransomed host proclaim ‘Behold, behold your King!”
+But the genuine climax and meaning of the line come out fully in stanza 4, as “heaven’s rafters ring” and as “all the ransomed host proclaim ‘Behold, behold your King!”
 The stanza resumes the cry of “Hosanna to the Savior’s name,” but on the other side of the Resurrection.
 After all, once our Lord rose again, He revealed what it all means.
 He bore the cross for us mortals, and He took on the servant’s form in order that we may raise the rafters of heaven for all eternity in singing, “Behold, behold your King!”

 It’s a great holy week hymn, and I highly recommend learning it, if you haven’t already.
-It will be well worthy the time and effort it takes.
-The pictures and poetry of the text gives much to ponder, and you will likely find yourself humming the tune to yourself long after you’ve sung the hymn in church or in your prayers.
+It will be well worthy of the time and effort it takes.
+The pictures and poetry of the text give much to ponder, and you will likely find yourself humming the tune to yourself long after you’ve sung the hymn in church or in your prayers.